 If n is zero, the number of digits of the significand is chosen large enough so that re-reading the printed value with the same precision, assuming both output and input use rounding to nearest, will recover the original value of op.
-More precisely, in most cases, the chosen precision of str is the minimal precision m depending only on p = PREC(op) and b that satisfies the above property, i.e., $m = 1 + \lceil p \frac{\log 2}{\log b} \rceil$, with p replaced by p-1 if b is a power of 2, but in some very rare cases, it might be m + 1 (the smallest case for bases up to 62 is when p equals 186564318007 for bases 7 and 49).
-If str is a null pointer, space for the significand is allocated using the current allocation function and a pointer to the string is returned (unless the base is invalid).
+More precisely, in most cases, the chosen precision of str is the minimal precision m depending only on p = PREC(op) and b that satisfies the above property, i.e., $m = 1 + \left[p \frac{\log 2}{\log b}\right]$, with p replaced by p-1 if b is a power of 2, but in some very rare cases, it might be m + 1 (the smallest case for bases up to 62 is when p equals 186564318007 for bases 7 and 49).

+If str is a null pointer, space for the significand is allocated using the allocation function (see Section 4.7 [Memory Handling], page 11) and a pointer to the string is returned (unless the base is invalid).
 To free the returned string, you must use mpfr_free_str.

-If str is not a null pointer, it should point to a block of storage large enough for the significand, i.e., at least $\max(n + 2, 7)$.
-The extra two bytes are for a possible minus sign, and for the terminating null character, and the value 7 accounts for -@Inf@ plus the terminating null character.
+If str is not a null pointer, it should point to a block of storage large enough for the significand.
+A safe block size (sufficient for any value) is $\max(n + 2, 7)$ if n is not zero; if n is zero, replace it by m + 1, as discussed above.
+The extra two bytes are for a possible minus sign, and for the terminating null character, and the value 7 accounts for '-@Inf@' plus the terminating null character.
 The pointer to the string str is returned (unless the base is invalid).